mpff/elastes/README.md

 elastes is a R package that provides functions for the computation of functional elastic shape means over sets of open planar curves.
-The package is particularly suitable for settings where these curves are only sparsly and irregularly observed.
+The package is particularly suitable for settings where these curves are only sparsely and irregularly observed.
 It uses a novel approach for elastic shape mean estimation, where planar curves are treated as complex functions and a full Procrustes mean is estimated from the corresponding smoothed Hermitian covariance surface.
 This is combined